GP2F: Cross-Domain Graph Prompting with Adaptive Fusion of Pre-trained Graph Neural Networks: Additional Experiments

 We report the accuracy of 3-shot and 5-shot scenarios on the remaining datasets, as is shown in Fig.~\ref{fig:3-5shot-additional}.
 Our method consistently outperforms existing approaches across these datasets.
 In addition, we observe a notable performance improvement for the compared methods in the 3-shot setting, which may be attributed to the increased number of labeled samples that alleviates overfitting under the extremely label-scarce 1-shot scenario.
-We also conduct hyperparameter analysis of hyperparameter $r$ with GNN pre-trained on \texttt{DGI} and \texttt{GraphMAE}, as is shown in Fig.~\ref{fig:r_dgi} and Fig.~\ref{fig:r_mae}.
-The best $r$ varies across datasets, which is similar to Fig.~\ref{fig:hyperparameter}.